momo-AUX1/mango/README.md

 ## Introduction

 Mango is a lightweight Python framework for building web applications.
 It provides a simple and intuitive way to handle routing, render HTML templates, and serve files.
 With Mango, you can quickly set up a web server and define routes to handle different HTTP requests.
+It is made to be accessible and highly modifiable even by beginners to learn and eventually move on to more mature frameworks such as Flask or Bottle.
+You only need python3 to run Mango and nothing else.

 ## Features